raspberrycoulis/raspberrypi-socialmedia-bot/README.md

     ./facebook.py

+or

+    ./instagram.py

-If successful, you should receive a Slack notification for each telling you how many Twitter followers you have and how many Facebook Fans you have.
+If successful, you should receive a Slack notification for each telling you how many Twitter followers you have, how many Facebook Fans you have and finally the number of Instagram followers you have.

 You can now automate them using cron, and I highly recommend [crontab.guru](https://crontab.guru/) if you need help generating the relevant command.
-I currently run my twice daily - at 10am and 10pm for `twitter.py` and, 10:05am and 10:05pm for `facebook.py`.
+I currently run my twice daily - at 10am and 10pm for `twitter.py`, 10:05am and 10:05pm for `facebook.py` and 10:10am and 10:10pm for `instagram.py`.